Vlad6422/VUT_IPK_Client/Readme.md

 - **Sending a message in a non-open state**: If the client hasn't authenticated, or if the channel hasn't been joined yet, sending a message should display an error.
 - **Malformed command**: If the user provides a command with incorrect syntax, an error message will be printed.
 - **Trying to join a channel in a non-open state**: If the client hasn't successfully authenticated or isn't connected to a server, attempting to join a channel will result in an error.
+- **...**

-### Client Program and Connection Termination
+### Connection Termination

 The client must respond to termination signals (like `Ctrl + C`) by gracefully exiting and closing the connection with the server.
 The **BYE** message should be sent to the server to signal the termination of the connection.

-- For **TCP connections**, ensure that the connection is properly finalized, and the connection closure does not contain the **RST flag** (which indicates an abrupt termination).
+- For **TCP connections**, ensure that the connection is properly finalized.
-- For **UDP connections**, the client must wait for the **BYE** or **ERR** message from the server before shutting down.
-If the **CONFIRM** message is lost in transit, the client should retry and handle retransmissions.
+- For **UDP connections**, the client must right process packet and if need send CONFIRM several times to be sure.

 If the client receives an **ERR** or **BYE** message from the server, the client should process these appropriately and terminate the connection gracefully.

 ### Client Exception Handling

 The client must handle a variety of exceptional situations during execution.
 These situations will arise if the client receives unexpected or malformed messages or if there is a communication issue.
-Here's how the client should behave in such scenarios:
+Here's how the client should behave in such scenarios(From IPK25-CHAT protocol Documentation):

 | Situation | Category | Expected Client Behavior |
 |-----------|----------|--------------------------|